How to Allocate, How to Learn? Dynamic Rollout Allocation and Advantage Modulation for Policy Optimization: Introduction

 Current RLVR methods uniformly distribute rollout budgets across training instances~\cite{shao2024deepseekmath}, ignoring heterogeneous gradient informativeness among various problems.
 This overlooks a fundamental trade-off: while high-variance problems contribute more informative learning signals, they simultaneously introduce greater estimation noise that may destabilizes model performance.
 Existing adaptive strategies either prioritize sample selection over resource allocation~\cite{bengio2009curriculum, schaul2015prioritized, tong2024dart} or target different optimization frameworks~\cite{dong2023raft, yao2025optimizing}, leaving the variance-informativeness trade-off in policy gradient methods unaddressed.
 Moreover, this limitation is particularly pronounced on datasets with diverse difficulties, where effective allocation requires dynamically balancing informativeness and noise.

 Compounding this resource allocation challenge, the policy gradient dynamics in RLVR training expose fundamental token-level optimization issues.
-Theoretical analysis shows that the mathematical structure of the softmax policy induces an inherent tension~\cite{li2025logit}: high-confidence correct actions naturally yield smaller gradient magnitudes, leading to insufficient learning signals, whereas excessive gradient updates may destabilize training~\cite{luo2025deepscaler}.
-Our analysis further reveals that gradient magnitude is upper-bounded by policy entropy, allowing entropy changes to serve as computable indicators of such instability.
-Existing approaches attempt mitigation via ratio clipping~\cite{yu2025dapo, yang2025dcpo}, sample reweighting~\cite{zhu2025surprising}, or entropy-induced advantages~\cite{cheng2025reasoning, tan2025gtpo, wang2025beyond}, but these coarse-grained interventions lack a unified theoretical grounding and even amplify rather than stabilize training fluctuations.
+Theoretical analysis shows that the mathematical structure of the softmax policy induces an inherent and problematic tension~\cite{li2025logit}: high-confidence correct actions naturally yield smaller gradient magnitudes, leading to insufficient learning signals, whereas excessive gradient updates may severely destabilize training~\cite{luo2025deepscaler}.
+Our analysis further reveals that gradient magnitude is provably upper-bounded by policy entropy, allowing entropy changes to serve as computable indicators of such instability.
+Existing approaches attempt to mitigate this issue via ratio clipping~\cite{yu2025dapo, yang2025dcpo}, sample reweighting~\cite{zhu2025surprising}, or entropy-induced advantages~\cite{cheng2025reasoning, tan2025gtpo, wang2025beyond}, but these coarse-grained interventions lack a unified theoretical grounding and even amplify rather than stabilize training fluctuations.

 To address these key challenges, we propose \textbf{DynaMO}, a dual-pronged optimization framework grounded in variance minimization theory and policy gradient analysis. \textit{At the sequence level}, we derive dynamic rollout allocation that explicitly balances the informativeness-noise trade-off by gradient variance minimization specifically for policy gradient methods, establishing Bernoulli variance as a lightweight computable proxy. \textit{At the token level}, we introduce gradient-aware advantage modulation through integrated compensation and stabilization mechanisms based on our gradient-entropy analysis: compensation for gradient attenuation in high-confidence correct actions and stabilization against excessive update magnitudes by monitoring entropy changes as an indicator.
 Our core contributions in this paper are summarized as follows: \begin{itemize}[leftmargin=0.5cm] \item We prove that uniform allocation is suboptimal and subsequently derive variance-minimizing rollout allocation with a lightweight proxy. \item We establish the gradient-entropy relationship through theoretical analysis, enabling gradient-aware advantage modulation with compensation and stabilization mechanisms. \item Extensive experiments across six benchmarks and three LLM scales demonstrate consistent improvements, with comprehensive ablations validating each component and visualizations revealing stable optimization dynamics. \end{itemize}